Infertility exists when you and your life partner are unable to conceive a

 chromosome instead of one X and one Y. This causes abnormal development of

 the testicles, resulting in low or absent production.
 Testosterone

 temporarily affect motility.
 Repeated bouts of ually transmitted

 diseases (STDs), such as chlamydia and gonorrhea, are most often

 associated with male infertility.
 These infections can cause scarring and

-block sperm passage.
+block passage.
 Mycoplasma is an organism that may fasten itself to

 affecting young children, occurs after puberty, inflammation of the

-testicles can impair sperm production.
+testicles can impair production.
 Inflammation of the prostate (prostatitis),

 urethra or epididymis also may alter motility.